Louiseskinner01/project1-lskinner/README.md

 - Home page: Presents the user with motivational and encouraging content, as well as a list of up coming events that the user can register for.
 - Classes page: Presents the user with a carousel of fitness videos.
 The user can also choose from a range a fitness programs and utilise the tips and techniques listed.
 - Contact page: Presents the user with a booking form that ensures the users input is validated before it can be submitted (ficticiusly), using the submit button.
-- Nutrition oage: Offers the user nutriional advice and a carousel of Juice ingredients.
+- Nutrition page: Offers the user nutriional advice and a carousel of Juice ingredients.

 ## Table Of Contents